acsone/click-odoo/README.rst

     --logfile PATH       Specify the log file.
     --rollback           Rollback the transaction even if the script does not raise an exception.
-Note that if the script itself commits this option has no effect, this is why it is not named dry run.
+Note that if the script itself commits, this option has no effect, this is why it is not named dry run.
                          This option is implied when an interactive console is started.